How to Make Your Website Load Faster

-The more expensive hosting providers however, will typically provide more ‘space’ on the server, making it easier for browsers to find the information they are looking for.
+The more expensive hosting providers, however, will typically provide more ‘space’ on the server, making it easier for browsers to find the information they are looking for.

-Whilst the poorer quality servers will have your website located within a high rise apartment block, along with hundreds, if not thousands of other people living with you.
+While the poorer quality servers will have your website located within a high rise apartment block, along with hundreds, if not thousands of other people living with you.

-This is a difficult question to answer because it can be challenging to put all the hosting plans side by side to find out exactly what you are getting for your money.
+It can be a difficult question to answer because it can be challenging to put all the hosting plans side by side to find out exactly what you are getting for your money.

 I would suggest taking your time to do some online research and checking out what others have been saying on online forums.

-Reducing the Amount of HTTP Requests
+Reducing the number of HTTP requests

-Every webpage is typically made up of several components including, text and images.
+Every web page is typically made up of several components including, text and images.

-When a user enters a URL and hits enter, the browser searches for the location of where the files are stored (the server).
+When a user enters a URL and hits enter, the browser searches for the location of where the files are being stored (the server).

-Once it has found the location it will begin requesting information from the server.
+Once it has found the location, it will begin requesting information from the server.

-It will then download the files necessary to render (display) the page onto the users screen.
+It will then download the files necessary to render (display) the page onto the user's screen.

 Each HTTP request will add to the time required by the browser to download a page.

-Every time the browser needs to download an image or video these are all separate HTTP requests.
+Every time the browser needs to download an image or video, these are all separate HTTP requests.

-Now that you understand what a HTTP request is you can take a closer look at your website.
 I suggest removing those HTTP requests which you don't require and combining others where possible.

-Doing so will help the browser to download your webpages quicker.
+Doing so will help the browser to download your web pages quicker.

 Images also have the advantage of helping to keep visitors engaged.

-The more dots you remove, the lower the file size however the quality will also decrease.
+The more dots you remove, the lower the file size, however, the quality will also decrease.

 As a general rule, most images should not be above 100kb (there are 1000kb in a megabyte).

-Minimise the Use of Plugins (Wordpress Sites Only)
+Minimise the use of plugins (Wordpress sites only)